How to create HDR image in Photoshop

 HDR image is created from combining several photos of the same scene taken with different exposures.
 This merge is done, of course, on the computer with the aid of photo-processing software.
 So in order to create an HDR image you will have to take several photos (usually not more than three) of the same scene each time shifting exposure by one stop (or 1/2 stop or 3/2 stop – your experience will guide you here).
 The easiest way (but not always the best) is to make first exposure according to what the camera suggests (using center weighted average meter), second exposure should be one stop below the suggested exposure and the third exposure – one stop above the suggested.
 Using a tripod is highly recommended so that all three photos will have exactly the same composition without little shifts.
 These shifts can be somewhat corrected in post-processing though.

-In order to create this image I took three photos with exposures spaced by single stop, and then combined them in software.
+In order to create this image I took three photos with exposures spaced by single stop, and then combined them in Photomatix.
+It is a very easy to use but also very versatile program for creating HDR images.
 Here I intently exaggerated the HDR effect of the resulting image.

 After the photos are created you load them to your computer and use software to create a final HDR image, in which both – light and dark areas of the photograph will have details.
 One of the most known and used software for creating HDR images is Photomatix.
 In several recent versions of Photoshop there is also an option for creating HDR images.
 When this “HDR effect” is used to its extremes, the resulting photos look unreal, like a drawing or painting, but used carefully it helps to bring back the otherwise lost details to photograph without making it look unrealistic.